bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 docker run --rm bigbluebutton/greenlight:v2 bundle exec rake secret
 ```

-Inside your `env` file, set the `SECRET_KEY_BASE` option to this key.
+Inside your `.env` file, set the `SECRET_KEY_BASE` option to this key.
 You don't need to surround it in quotations.

 ### Setting BigBlueButton Credentials